 Viola odorata is a rich source of sodium, calcium, magnesium, aluminum, silicon, chloride and iron.

-An essential oil, alkaloid and a colouring matter is also present in leaves.
+An essential oil, alkaloid, and a coloring matter are also present in leaves.

 Important Medicinal Properties